dmytro-feshchenko/compiler/README.md

 * All not recognized symbols are ILLEGAL tokens: e.g. `$`

 #### REPL for interpreter
 * Uses Beaver lexer and prints given tokens from the input

+#### Parser
+We used "top down operator precedence" parser, also known as "Pratt parser" *

 Sample of REPL:
 ```